iyashwantsaini/EASTCDG/notes/2_etherium.md

 ## Etherium

-• "White paper" discusses need for programmatic control over transactions
+• White paper discusses need for programmatic control over transactions.

 • Wanted to enable creation of
 'decentralized autonomous corporations'
 (DAC)

 • Introduces the idea of 'Smart Contracts' as an entity that can send and receive currency, beyond just humans